-Configure your mobile app or IoT device · Cloudflare SSL docs

 Configure your mobile app or IoT device

-To configure your Internet-of-things (IoT) device and mobile application to use client certificates with API Shield™, follow this workflow:
+This tutorial demonstrates how to configure your Internet-of-things (IoT) device and mobile application to use client certificates with API Shield™ .

 This walkthrough uses the example of a device that captures temperature readings and transmits them by sending a POST request to a Cloudflare-protected API.
 A mobile application built in Swift for iOS retrieves those readings and displays them.

-To keep this example simple, the API is implemented as a Cloudflare Worker (borrowing code from the To-Do List tutorial on building a jamstack app).
+To keep this example simple, the API is implemented as a Cloudflare Worker (borrowing code from the To-Do List tutorial on building a jamstack app ).

-Temperatures are stored in Workers KV using the source IP address as a key, but you can easily use a value from the client certificate, such as the fingerprint.
+Temperatures are stored in Workers KV using the source IP address as a key, but you can easily use a value from the client certificate , such as the fingerprint.

-The example API code below saves a temperature and timestamp into KV when a POST is made, and returns the most recent 5 temperatures when a GET request is made.
+The example API code below saves a temperature and timestamp into KV when a POST is made and returns the most recent five temperatures when a GET request is made.

 const defaultData = { temperatures: [] }